Home » Geography » Tidal Energy

 Tidal Energy Disadvantages

-• On the other hand, each of these effects is specific and does not have an impact on the entire estuary or bay.
+• These effects are specific and do not impact the whole estuary or bay.

-• Repairing and maintaining equipment can be challenging.
+• Repairing and maintaining equipment can be difficult.

 Read More: Wave Energy